Menu

 Scenic peninsula in Northern Norway

-Lofoten is an archipelago above the Arctic Circle in Northern Norway that encompasses the municipalities of Vestvågøy, Flakstad, Moskenes, Værøy, Røst and Vågan.
-The first settlements in Lofoten date back to the Viking age, and the islands have been the centre of great cod fisheries for over 1,000 years.
+Lofoten is a spellbinding archipelago above the Arctic Circle in Northern Norway.
+The first settlements in the region date back to the Viking age, and the islands have been the centre of large-scale cod fisheries for over 1,000 years.

-Svolvær is the main community of the islands and is a popular stop on the Norwegian Coastal Voyage.
-This harbour town of 4,300 inhabitants is home to numerous small art galleries, shops and cafes as well as the “Svolvær Goat” (Svolværgeita), a mountain with two characteristic “horns” that is popular among climbers.
+The harbour town of Svolvær is Lofoten’s main community and is home to over 4,000 inhabitants.
+You’ll find numerous small art galleries, shops and cafés here, as well as the “Svolvær Goat” (Svolværgeita), a mountain with two characteristic “horns” that is a landmark of the Lofoten skyline.

-The archipelago has long been an inspiration for photographers and artists for its natural beauty, unique lighting conditions and idyllic villages with rustic fishermen huts.
-It is also popular for wildlife viewing as the sea here is rich in marine life, with frequent sightings of otters, seals and occasionally orcas.
-For bird watchers, common bird species seen here include puffins and sea eagles.
+The archipelago has long been an inspiration for photographers and artists thanks to its natural beauty, unique lighting conditions and idyllic villages.
+It’s also popular for wildlife viewing, with frequent sightings of otters, seals and occasionally even orcas.
+Puffins and sea eagles are also common sightings.

 From late May through mid-July the sun stays above the horizon, a phenomenon known as the midnight sun.
-This 24-hour daylight gives visitors ample time to try a host of exciting activities, such as kayaking, hiking, midnight golf and—for adventurous types—even surfing!
-In contrast, Lofoten’s long, dark winters make it an excellent locale for viewing the northern lights.
+This offers plenty of time to embark on countless activities, such as kayaking, hiking and midnight golf.
+In contrast, Lofoten’s long, dark winters make it an excellent location for chasing the elusive northern lights.

 View Norway